zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/vol_int_3.svg" caption="*Figure N: Plot of \\(|v(0, g)|^2\\) defined by Eqn.
 17.47.*" >}}

 Figure N demonstrates that the scattered waves always interfere in the direction of incidence \\((g = 0)\\).
-If, in addition, the dimensions of the particle group are small in comparison to the wavelength of light \\((g \leq k L \ll 1)\\), then the scattered waves strongly interfere in every direction.
+If, in addition, the dimensions of the particle group are small in comparison with the wavelength of light \\((g \leq k L \ll 1)\\), then the scattered waves strongly interfere in every direction.
 That is not surprising, since the particles simply do not have the opportunity to move out-of-phase.

 {{< figure src="/img/vol_int_4.svg" caption="*Figure N: Plot of \\(g^4 |v(0, g)|^2\\) defined by Eqn.
 17.47.
 We can observe that the moving average of \\(|v(0, g)|^2\\) is inversely proportional to \\(g^4\\), and thus, \\((k L)^4\\).*" >}}